 Of all of the places I’ve visited, many are intrigued with hearing about my experience in Turkey.
 I’m constantly asked about the country, the traditions, safety and my comfort level while traveling there solo.
 Is Turkey safe to visit?
-Can I travel solo?
+Can I travel solo as a female?
 Do I need a visa?
 All I can answer first is, yes, solo females can travel to Turkey.
 In this post, I will answer these questions and other topics include why I decided to visit Turkey (although being warned against it), how I got there, my top list of what you should know before you visit Turkey and a few lessons I learned along the way.

 Hello from Cappadocia!
 Yes, solo females can travel to Turkey.